Featurable/react-google-reviews/README.md

 }} />
 ```

-The `reviews` prop is an array of `GoogleReview` objects with the following structure:
+The `reviews` prop is an array of `ReactGoogleReview` objects with the following structure:

 ```
 {